-As of December 31, 2019, we had cash on hand of \$2.9 million, other current assets of \$2.5 million and current liabilities of \$20.7 million, resulting in negative working capital of \$15.3 million.
-As of December 31, 2019, the negative working capital included a development loan of \$5.0 million and revolving credit facility, including accrued interest, of \$10.5 million.
+As of September 30, 2020, we had cash on hand of \$4.4 million, other current assets of \$4.2 million and current liabilities of \$26.0 million, resulting in negative working capital of \$17.4 million.
+As of September 30, 2020, the negative working capital included development loans of \$10.0 million and an outstanding balance under our revolving credit facility, including accrued interest, of \$10.2 million.

-The accompanying consolidated financial statements have been prepared assuming that the Company will continue as a going concern.
-As included in the accompanying consolidated financial statements, the Company has generated recurring losses from operations and has an accumulated deficit and has a working capital deficiency.
-These factors raise substantial doubt about the Company's ability to continue as a going concern for the next twelve months from the issuance of these consolidated financial statements.
+The accompanying unaudited condensed consolidated financial statements have been prepared assuming that we will continue as a going concern.
+As included in the accompanying unaudited condensed consolidated financial statements, we have generated recurring losses from operations and have an accumulated deficit and a working capital deficiency.
+These factors raise substantial doubt about the Company's ability to continue as a going concern for the next twelve months from the issuance of the unaudited condensed consolidated financial statements.